GeyserMC/MCProtocolLib/README.md

 ## Adding as a Dependency

-MCProtocolLib builds are published to the [Open Collaboration repository](https://repo.opencollab.dev/#/maven-snapshots/org/geysermc/mcprotocollib/protocol).
+MCProtocolLib builds are published to the [Open Collaboration 'snapshot' repository](https://repo.opencollab.dev/#/maven-snapshots/org/geysermc/mcprotocollib/protocol).
 Follow the below steps to add MCProtocolLib as a dependency to your project.

 ### Maven